yzslab/gaussian-splatting-lightning/README.md

 ### 2.14.
 Feature distillation
 This comes from <a href="https://feature-3dgs.github.io/">Feature 3DGS</a>.
 But two stage optimization is adapted here, rather than jointly.
 Distillation only currently.

-* First, train a model using gsplat (see command above).
+* First, train a model using gsplat (see command above)
 * Then extract feature map from your dataset
   ```bash
   python utils/get_sam_embeddings.py data/Truck/images